maplibre/maplibre-native-rs/README.md

 ❌ = Not possible
 </sub>

 [^1]: Vulcan support on macos is provided via MoltenVK.
-There is a slight performance and binary size overhead for this with little to no upsides.
+There is a slight performance overhead for this with little upsides.
 Both Metal and Vulcan run through the same extensive test suite upstream.
 You can use Vulcan if you find a bug in the Metal implementation until we have fixed it upstream.

 ### Apt Packages